Several countries in Asia, Western Pacific, report coronavirus cases since January 2020. Limited local transmission; use basic precautions.

 - Thailand: 25 confirmed cases in Bangkok, some limited local transmission.

-- Vietnam: 10 confirmed cases in Ho Chi Minh City, some limited local transmission.
+- Vietnam: 12 confirmed cases: Ho Chi Minh City and Vihn Phuc Province, some limited local transmission.

 Background and Analysis

-Imported cases of this disease are expected by health authorities as disease surveillance continues globally.
+Health authorities expect imported cases of this disease as disease surveillance continues globally.
 Additional countries and territories may be added.
 Older individuals and those with chronic illness are more susceptible to infection and are at increased risk for severe complications.
 Human-to-human transmission is occurring, though it remains unclear how easily the virus spreads between people.
 However, preliminary investigations indicate the course of illness is not as contagious nor as severe as seasonal influenza.

 The incubation period of 2019-nCoV is approximately 1-14 days after exposure, the average being 3-7 days until symptoms appear.
 Infected people may be contagious before symptoms appear.
 These symptoms include fever, fatigue, cough, difficulty breathing, sometimes worsening to pneumonia and kidney failure - especially in those with underlying medical conditions.